okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget-styling/main/index.md

 <ApiLifecycle access="ie" />

-This guide covers how you can style an updated Okta Sign-In Widget and make your own customizations to the widget.
+This guide covers how you can style an updated Okta Sign-In Widget and make your own customizations to the Sign-In Widget.

 ---

 #### Learning outcomes

-Find out how to modify and customize the look of the widget.
+Understand how to modify and customize the look of the Sign-In Widget.

 #### What you need